-You can read my words, which have all been collected and organized into a bound volume called Happy Birthday or Whatever: Track Suits, Kim Chee, and Other Family Disasters.
-You can use the link over there ————–>
+You can read my words, which have all been collected and organized into a bound volume called Shut Up, You’re Welcome.
+Oh hey, look at that, there’s a link over there. ————>

 - how my mother forgot my birthday and then tried to convince me it was actually in September and not in August